paulogrowthandmarketing/clientfirst-website-optimization/08-portfolio-case-study/clientfirst-case-study.md

 ### Goal
 Transform the page into a clearer and more engaging service page that encourages visitors to book a consultation.
+## Service Page Optimization – Wealth Creation

+### Problem
+The original page contained long narrative content and lacked a clear structure explaining the benefits of wealth planning.

+### Changes Made
+• Added a supporting headline under the page title
+• Improved readability by restructuring the content
+• Clarified the goal-setting and strategy sections
+• Highlighted the benefits more clearly
+• Strengthened the consultation call-to-action

+### Goal
+Transform the page into a clearer service page that explains the wealth creation process and encourages visitors to book a consultation.